luyilin/vue-cute-timeline/README.md

   The theme color of the timeline component.

-  Set the line's and circle's color to custom colors.
+  Set the line's and circle's color.

   ```
   Type: string